Red Sox vs. Rangers Player Props Betting Odds

-Bookmakers have set player props for Marcus Semien, Rafael Devers and others when the Texas Rangers visit the Boston Red Sox at Fenway Park on Tuesday at 1:35 PM ET.
+Player prop betting options for Rafael Devers, Marcus Semien and others are available in the Boston Red Sox-Texas Rangers matchup at Fenway Park on Wednesday, starting at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!